DevMoath/hide-twitter-trends/README.md

 ## Overview

-If you don't like the `twitter trends` and `who to follow` tabs, and you want to hide it this extension is your solution, this extension will hide twitter trends and who to follow tabs from twitter web app and let you focus on your timeline.
+If you don't like the Twitter `Trending now`, `Who to follow`, and `Topics to follow` tabs, and you want to hide it this extension is your solution, this extension will hide Twitter `Trending now`, `Who to follow`, and `Topics to follow` tabs from Twitter web app and let you focus on your timeline.

 **NOTE**: Supported languages is `Arabic`, `English`, `Polish`, `Portuguese`, `Japanese`, and `German`.